Bambie Thug accuses Eurovision organisers of not supporting them in Israel row

 “I’m so proud that all of us are in the top 10 that have been fighting for this shit behind the scenes.
 Because it’s been so hard and I’m so proud of us.

-“I just want to say we are what Eurovision, the EBU is not what the Eurovision, the EBU is what makes this, f*** them, the EBU I don’t even care anymore.”
+“I just want to say we are what Eurovision is, the EBU is not what the Eurovision is, f*** the EBU, I don’t even care anymore.
+F*** them.”

 They also called it “stressful” and said what the makes the competition is the “the community behind it, the love and the power and the support of all of us is what is making change”.